universal-core/website/docs/wiki/quickstart.md

 #### b) **Refresh Button**
 - Use this button to reload the currently displayed wiki page.
-- Useful for testing changes made in the `wikidev` folder.
+- Useful for testing changes made in the `client-folder` folder.
 Save your changes, press **Refresh**, and see them applied instantly.

 #### c) **Copy URL Button**
 - Copies the full URL of the currently loaded wiki page to your clipboard.